trueinteractions/tint2/README.md

 You can find an initial set of (incomplete) documentation at: http://www.trueinteractions.com/tint2/docs/

+Note that the API is still unstable and subject to change, however we will be tracking API changes after the release candidate goes final.

 <h2>Help & Questions</h2>
 Community, development and other questions can be discussed at https://groups.google.com/forum/#!categories/trueinteractions